bryanyjs/meta-altera-1/README.md

 	* But for a first Yocto project build is the Linux Kernel configured well enough
 	* Read and change the BSP-layer with **"defcongig"**
 		* One part is configured by a "*defconfig*-file"
-		* With that it is possible to enable or disenable every component, like for example ETHERNET, CAN, EXT2, HPS-Bridges and PCI
+		* With that it is possible to enable or disabled every component, like for example ETHERNET, CAN, EXT2, HPS-Bridges and PCI
 		* The following bitbake shell-command stores the "*defconfig*-file locally (executed inside *poky/build/*)
 		````bash
 		bitbake -c savedefconfig virtual/kernel